 - Internal third parties.

 - This will be limited to authorized personnel or third parties who work for us.
-Such authorized personnel may be engaged in providing Computer Data Source Inc. services to you.
+Such authorized personnel may be engaged in providing Computer Data Source LLC. services to you.
 Only authorized personnel with the appropriate access credentials can view, edit, delete or transfer records.
-Computer Data Source Inc. has an audit trail which will allow us to identify who has accessed or modified any records.
+Computer Data Source LLC. has an audit trail which will allow us to identify who has accessed or modified any records.

 - Additionally, your personal data may be transferred outside of your jurisdiction to our centralized Customer Relationship Management database, located in the United States.